MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/deployment/docker_windows.md

 ### Listening TCP port

-The Docker daemon can be configured to listen for incoming connections locally via. a local named pipe or remotely via. a TCP connection.
+The Docker daemon can be configured to listen for incoming connections locally through a named pipe or remotely through a TCP connection.
 The default startup behavior is to listen on only the named pipe, which will prevent remote connections.

 ```none
 docker daemon -D